Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods

 Section~\ref{sec:methods} reviews the theoretical development of local Whittle estimation methods and reports our replications of several main results from the literature for each method.
 Section~\ref{sec:mc} presents a new, cross-method Monte Carlo comparison with controlled contaminations.
 Section~\ref{sec:empirical} presents our extended empirical analyses based on several macroeconomic, financial, and climate time series.
-Section~\ref{sec:practical} summarizes our practical guidance for practitioners for selecting and applying local Whittle methods to real data.
+Section~\ref{sec:practical} summarizes our guidance on selecting and applying local Whittle methods in practice.
 Section~\ref{sec:conclusion} concludes.
-All replication code and datasets are available at \url{https://github.com/jrblevin/lws}.
-Our analysis was conducted using PyELW, a cross-platform library for local Whittle estimation in Python \citep{pyelw}.